mikolalysenko/box-intersect-benchmark/README.md

 # Results

+Figures courtesy of [plot.ly](http://plot.ly)!
 Click on the images to get interactive plots

 ## 2D - Complete